When it is the black screen that you see, playing Steam games is impossible. Here’s how to resolve the problem on Windows.

-In addition to this, some users complained that Steam wouldn’t load.
+In addition to this, some users even said complained that Steam wouldn’t load.
 If you are one of those users facing such cases, this troubleshooting guide is for you.
 The article describes various ways to fix the Steam Black screen not working, the Steam Black screen not loading, and other similar issues.

-- Corrupt or outdated graphics drivers.
+- Corrupt or outdated graphics drivers or it is overclocked.

 - Bad or corrupt browser cache.

 - Corrupt installation of the Steam app or incorrect settings.

 - Bad PSU, overclocking, corrupt GPU card drivers

 How To Fix Steam Black Screen Not Working

 The black screen issue on Steam can be fixed by updating the app, and graphics drive, clearing the browser cache, re-configuring Steam settings, deleting the Steam cache, and applying other fices.
 However, if none of the fixes work, you will finally have to reinstall Steam.

 Below we explain how to perform this operation.
 However, before that, if you haven’t restarted your PC in a while, do that, as this will refresh the operating system and eliminate any corrupt temporary files causing the issue.
 Also, we suggest clicking three times anywhere on the black screen you see in Steam.
 Click the Friends & Chat option in your Steam Client if the screen is visible.